ke177409/Kara-Evans/Projects/Medical-Staffing-Plan.md

   * State abbreviations to their full names
 * Corrected year "20133" to "2013" in "Influenza Death" dataset.
 * Restructured age groups into a consistent format to allow for dataset integration.
-* Integrated datasets using VLOOKUP function in Excel.
-* Created a new variable that normalizes mortality rates for each age group.
+* Integrated datasets to create a new variable that normalizes mortality rates for each age group.

 ## Visualizations
 This line graph displays annual totals of influenza infections based on reported influenza test results.
 This confirms that there is an upward trend of influenza patients in the U.S. each year.